Krisna-Sah-Teli/Nepali-Currency-Classifer-Using-CNN-TensorFlow-/README.md

 # Currency-Classifer-Nepali-Currency-Using-CNN-TensorFlow-
-This is the real application of CNN and Tensorflow for classifying Nepali currencies.
+This is the real time application of CNN and Tensorflow for classifying Nepali currencies.